MasterIsuru/dynamic-validation-app/README.md

 - So the following criteria will be covered using suitable operations.
   - The entered value must be greater than or equal to 5.
 - Users can perform range operation with multiple validation rules.
 Eg - Value should be greater than 5 and value should be less than 10.
 (5 - 10 range)
+- Users can add multiple conditions with multiple validation rules.
+Eg - Value should be greater than 10 and value should be 20.
 #### Date type
 - Using the **date** type, user can do following operations.
   - Greater Than **( > )**